learn-co-curriculum/react-hooks-redux-why-redux/README.md

 #### Single Source Of Truth

   As our React applications became larger, our state became more spread out between different components.
 There are ways to get around this, like storing all of our state in a container component, but this seems to give our view the responsibility of managing our data.
 In addition, you may remember the complications of passing data from a component down as props, sometimes across many levels.

-Instead, Redux encourages storing all of the data necessary for our application in a plain JavaScript object called the state.
+Instead, Redux encourages storing all of the necessary data in our application as a plain JavaScript object called state.
 It looks like this:

   ```javascript
   state = {